 "THREE: The Corporation shall be authorized to issue 18,500,000 shares of capital stock of which 18,000,000 shares shall be shares of Common stock, \$.01 par value ("Common Stock") and 500,000 shares shall be shares of Preferred Stock, \$.01 par value ("Preferred Stock.").
-The board of Directors is expressly authorized to provide for the issuance of all or any shares of Preferred Stock in one or more series, and to fix for each such series such voting powers, full or limited or no voting powers, and such designations, preferences and relative and expressed in the resolution or resolutions adopted by the Board of Directors providing for the issuance of such series and as may be permitted by the Nevada Revised Statutes (as amended from time to time, the "NRS"), including without limitation, the authority to provide that any such class or series may be (i) subject to redemption at any time or times and at such price or prices (ii) entitled to receive dividends (which may be cumulative or non-cumulative) at such rates, on such conditions and at such times, and payable in preferences to, or in such relations to, the dividends in class or classes or in any other series, (iii) entitled to such rights upon the dissolution of, or upon any distribution of the assets of the Corporation; (iv) entitled to vote separately or together with any other series or classes of stock or of any other series of any other series or classes of stock or of any other series of the same or any other class or classes of stock, or the Corporation at such price or prices or at such rates of exchange and with such adjustments; all as may be stated in such resolution or resolutions."
+The board of Directors is expressly authorized to provide for the issuance of all or any shares of Preferred Stock in one or more series, and to fix for each such series such voting powers, full or limited or no voting powers, and such designations, preferences and relative and expressed in the resolution or resolutions adopted by the Board of Directors providing for the issuance of such series and as may be permitted by the Nevada Revised Statutes (as amended from time to time, the "NRS"), including without limitation, the authority to provide that any such class or series may be (i) subject to redemption at any time or times and at such price or prices (ii) entitled to receive dividends (which may be cumulative or non-cumulative) at such rates, on such conditions and at such times, and payable in preferences to, or in such relations to, the dividends in class or classes or in any other series, (iii) entitled to such rights upon the dissolution of, or upon any distribution of the assets of the Corporation; (iv) entitled to vote separately or together with any other series or classes of stock of the Corporation or (v) convertible into or exchangeable for shares of any other class or classes of stock or of any other series of the same or any other class or classes of stock, of the Corporation at such price or prices or at such rates of exchange and with such adjustments, all as may be stated in such adjustments; all as may be stated in such resolution or resolutions."

-The foregoing amendment was duly adopted in accordance with the provisions of Section 78.390 and 78.209 of the NRS.
-The total number of shares voting at our annual meeting of shareholders held on , 2025 was of which shares voted in favor of the amendment, exceeding the vote required by more than %.
+The foregoing amendment was duly adopted in accorda ance with the provisions of Section 78.390 and 78.209 of the NRS.
+The total number of shares voti ng at our annua meeting of shareholders held on June 24, 2025 was of which shares voted in favor of the amendment, exceedin g the vote required by more than %.

-IN WITNESS WHEREOF, NetSol Technologies, Inc. has caused this Certificate to be executed by its duly authorized officer on this day of , 2025.
+IN WITNESS WHEREOF, NetSol Technologies, Inc. has caused this Certificate to be executed by its duly authorized officer on this day of, 2025.

 Signature:

-Najeeb Ghauri, CEO
+C Najeeb Ghauri, CEO

 Signature:

-Patti McGlasson, Secretary
+~-B Patti McGlasson, Secretary

+58

 Appendix B

 NETSOL TECHNOLOGIES, INC. 2025 EQUITY INCENTIVE PLAN

 ARTICLE I PURPOSE

+TONI OSE

+1.1 General.
-The purpose of the NetSol Technologies, Inc. 2025 Equity Incentive Plan (the "Plan") is to promote the success, and enhance the value, of NetSol Technologies, Inc. (the

-"Company"), by linking the personal interests of its qualified directors, officers, employees and consultants to those of Company shareholders and by providing its qualified directors, officers, employees and consultants with an incentive for outstanding performance.
-The Plan is further intended to provide flexibility to the Company in its ability to motivate, attract, and retain the services of employees upon whose judgment, interest, and special effort the successful conduct of the Company's operation is largely dependent.
-Accordingly, the Plan permits the grant of incentive awards from time to time to selected directors, officers, employees and consultants of the Company and its subsidiaries.
+"Company"), directors, office motivate, attra ose of the NetSol Technologies, Inc. 2025 Equity Incentive Plan (the "Plan") is to promote the success, and enhance the value, of NetSol Technologies, Inc. (the by linking the personal interests of its qualified directors, officers, employees and consultants to those of Company shareholders and by providing its qualified ters, employees and consultants with an incentive for outstanding performance.
+The Plan is further intended to provide flexibility to the Company in its ability to ct, and retain the services of employees upon whose judgment, interest, and special effort the successful conduct of the Company's operation is largely dependent. he Plan permits the grant of incentive awards from time to time to selected directors, officers, employees and consultants of the Company and its subsidiaries.